 Roy has life experience as a residential school survivor and has dealt with addictions issues.
 Roy came out of retirement to assist in the process of getting First Nations, Metis and Inuit people to meet their full potentials to become productive members of society through the Aboriginal Poverty Reduction strategy within the larger Enough For All strategy.

-Casey has been working with Hull Services for the past sixteen years, as the
+Casey has been working with Hull Services since 1998, as the Indigenous Resource Coordinator.

 Hal Eagletail is a member of the Northern Dene TsuuT’ina Nation.
 Located in